lingeringwillx/sims2py/README.md

 **overwrite_pstr(string, numbytes)**

-Deletes the existing Pascal string at the current position and writes *string* as a Pascal string in it's place. *numbytes* is used to specify how many bytes are used for the string's length.
+Deletes the existing Pascal string at the current position and writes *string* as a Pascal string in it's place. *numbytes* is used to specify how many bytes are used for the integer holding the string's length.

 **append_pstr(string, numbytes)**